pingclaw

 Account deletion

 You can delete your account at any time from within the app or web dashboard.
-This permanently removes your account, your sign-in identities, your authentication tokens, your webhook configuration, and your cached location from the server.
+This permanently removes your account, your sign-in identities, your authentication tokens, your webhook configuration, your OpenClaw gateway configuration, and your cached location from the server.
 Deletion is immediate and irreversible.

 What is stored on the server

-• Sign-in identities: for each provider you've used (Apple, Google), the provider name and a provider-issued opaque identifier.
+• Sign-in identities (hosted service only): for each provider you've used (Apple, Google), the provider name and a provider-issued opaque identifier.
 No email or personal information is stored.
-Stored in PostgreSQL.
+Self-hosted servers do not store sign-in identities.

 • Authentication tokens: SHA-256 hashes of your pairing token, API key, and web sessions.
 The plaintext is never stored.
-Stored in PostgreSQL.
+Stored in the database.

 • Webhook (if configured): the URL and secret you supplied.
-Stored in PostgreSQL.
+Stored in the database.

 • Current location: your most recent location only.
-Stored in Redis with a 24-hour expiry.
+Stored in ephemeral memory with a 24-hour expiry.
+Never written to the database.

-• Transient caches: to reduce database load, PingClaw temporarily caches token lookups (5-minute expiry), webhook configurations (5-minute expiry), and one-time sign-in codes (5-minute expiry) in Redis.
-These caches contain no data beyond what is already stored in the database and expire automatically.
+• Transient caches: to reduce load, the server temporarily caches token lookups (5-minute expiry), webhook configurations (5-minute expiry), and one-time sign-in codes (5-minute expiry).
+These caches contain no data beyond what is already in the database and expire automatically.

-• Rate limit counters: to prevent abuse, PingClaw stores temporary per-IP request counters in Redis (1-hour expiry).
-These contain only the IP address and a count, no user data.
+• Rate limit counters: to prevent abuse, the server stores temporary per-IP request counters (1-hour expiry) and per-user location request counters (1-minute expiry).
+These contain only an identifier and a count, no location or personal data.

 Standard web request metadata (IP address, User-Agent) may be observed by our hosting infrastructure; PingClaw does not durably store it in the application database.